harshnisar/ml-india/_posts/2016-03-10-ml-india-interview-parag-singla.md

 ---
 layout: post
 title: "ML-India interview series - Prof. Parag Singla, Assistant Professor, Indian Institute of Technology-Delhi (IIT-D)"
-excerpt: "We interviewed today Prof. Parag Singla.
-He is an assistant professor in the Dept. of Computer Science in IIT-Delhi.
+excerpt: "We interviewed Prof. Parag Singla who is an assistant professor in the Dept. of Computer Science in IIT-Delhi.
 He did his undergraduate studies from IIT-Bombay in Computer Science and completed his PhD. in Markov Logic: Theory, Algorithms and Applications from the University of Washington.
 Parag has been working in the field of AI and ML. "
 tags: [india, machine learning, data science, interview, parag singla, IIT-D]
 comments: true